Wedding ceremonies

 (Bride's escort places her hand in Groom's hand.)

-(Bride and Groom move forward to stand in front of Officiant.)
+(Couple moves forward to stand in front of Officiant.)

 (Bride’s escort moves behind Bride and is seated.)